nuclearcheesecake/galton-board/README.md

     ./a.out
 ```

-Alternatively you, and users outside of UNIX, can run it from any IDE that supports the C++ language.
+Alternatively you, and users outside of UNIX, can download the C++ script [here](https://github.com/nuclearcheesecake/galton-board/blob/master/galton.cpp} and run it from any IDE that supports the C++ language.

 ### Example